acucciniello/BlogPostImages/How-To-Setup-PostgreSQL-with-Node/How to Setup PostgreSQL with Node.js.md

 Now, open a new instance of terminal, by pressing `command+t`.
 Once you have the new tab you can start a PostgreSQL server with the command:
 `postgres -D /usr/local/var/postgres`.
 This allows you to use Postgres locally and gives you a logger for all the commands you run on your databases.

 Next open a new instance of terminal with `command+t` and enter:
+`$ createdb`
+This creates a database.
+This is only needed to be done on the first time you are using PostgreSQL.
+Then enter:
 `$ psql`

 This is similar to a command center for Postgres.
 It